TheInvisibleFoe/PH4103-term-project/debtyp/lockin_op.typ

 Where $Delta phi = phi_i - phi_r$, can be adjusted to 0 by setting $phi_r = phi_i$.
 The output
 of the low pass filter can then be scaled down by $1/2 V_r$, and we finally end up with the output voltage of $V_"out" = V_0$.
 Note that it's not necessary that the input signal is a pure sinusoid.
 Infact, most of the times it will not be one.

+#figure(
+    image("PSD.png", width: 70%),
+    caption: [Schematic diagram of a Phase Sensitive Detector (Credits: Zelbear on Wikipedia)], )
+#pagebreak()
-We can use the lock-in amplifier to extract all of the fourier components of that carrier signal and hence extract the target signal.
+We can use the lock-in amplifier to extract all the fourier components of the target signal at the reference frequency.
 To do this, the lock-in performs the calculation we just described, twice in the two quadratures by using a $90 degree$ phase shifted copy of the reference signal.
 It's better explained by this schematic diagram shown below.

 #figure(
-    image("lockin_block_diagram.png", width: 45%),
+    image("lockin_block_diagram.png", width: 60%),
-    caption: [Schematic Diagram for the SR830 Lock-In Amplifier], )
+    caption: [Schematic Diagram for the SR830 Lock-In Amplifier (Credits: Stanford Research Systems)], )

 And the end of this process, we end up with two signals, $X$ and $Y$, which correspond to the $sin$ and